mgds/gmrtMapTool/README.md

 ## Releases and Downloads

 + 3.0.0 - Released October 31, 2017.
 Initial public release of GMRT MapTool code.
-Cooncides with major update to tool to enable access to South Polar and North Polar GMRT tilesets.
+Coincides with major update to tool to enable access to South Polar and North Polar GMRT tilesets.

 ## Demo